Cobord/TypeSafe_Tensors/README.md

 * **implements non-cubical tensors**: tensors of trees and streams are supported, instead of just arrays
 * **is made with ergonomics in mind**: it aims to provide the standard numpy/Pytorch interface to the user in a purely functional language with first-class types

-The working hypothesis and goal of this framework is to **achieve performance not at the expense of compositionality, but because of it**, and is described [below](#Goal-and-technical-details).
+The working hypothesis and goal of this framework is to **achieve performance not at the expense of compositionality, but because of it**, described [below](#Goal-and-technical-details).

 This framework is in active development and with many rough edges, but at the moment it is expressive enough to [implement generalised cross-attention](https://github.com/bgavran/TypeSafe_Tensors/blob/main/Architectures/Attention.idr#L19) as described in [Generalised Transformers using Applicative Functors](https://glaive-research.org/2025/02/11/Generalized-Transformers-from-Applicative-Functors.html).